QUTlib/rest-rmr/README.md

 * `'/hello/?'` matches `'/hello'` and `'/hello/'`

 #### Handler ####
-The handler is invoked with parameter:

-* The Request object, which may be queried for example to inspect any HTTP request parameters.
+The handler is invoked without parameters; however the framework provides global access to the Request object, which may be queried for example to inspect any HTTP request parameters.

 ### Representations ###